janKekanSan/jankekansan.github.io/pages/poka/conversations.md

 But together, "toki pona" can mean "friendly conversation", "positive thought", and of course "good language".

 For time reasons, I'm not going to be defining each of the words as I go- I'll give valid and helpful translations, and I'll spend more time on really important words, but I'm going to be focusing mainly on the grammar, the really big concepts you need to get started.
 As I translate, keep the "broad words" idea in mind!
+Hopefully, all the sentences I go over will be small enough that you can tell apart the words I do define from the ones I only provide in translations.

 <!-- And don't worry if the translations themselves move a little quick- we're focused on the grammar. -->